NeuroTechX/NTX-dockit/chapter-guidelines.rst

 	NTX is currently working on all these pain points, by (1) putting a framework with a "perfect basic recipe for a successful chapter" (this is the first draft of it).
 (2) Increase communication between chapters with the monthly reports and 1-2 new activity that will shortly be announced in 2017.
 (3) Create content ready and easy to use; Presentations, Tutorials, Workshops, etc. (4) Focusing on the money aspect of NeuroTechX, which wasn't a priority in 2016.

-4. **General**
+6. **General**
 	The idea is spot on.
 Something was missing in the neurotech ecosystem, that’s why we are growing.
 	People are looking for more… Now, the challenge is to create an inclusive community while maintaining a certain level of quality.
 We knew from day 1 that "creating an international network to facilitate the advancement of neurotechnology" wasn't an easy task.

-Yet, day after day we're having a greater impact and more people gravitating around NeuroTechX are (1) learned, (2) met awesome people, (3) worked on projects, (4) got opportunities, (5) got visibility, (6) attended international events, (7) hired people, (8) started a business, etc.
+  Yet, day after day we're having a greater impact and more people gravitating around NeuroTechX (1) learned, (2) met awesome people, (3) worked on projects, (4) got opportunities, (5) got visibility, (6) attended international events, (7) hired people, (8) started a business, etc.
 	It's been hell of a journey so far and it's only the beginning.
 We're learning and getting better, so we're all excited to see where NeuroTechX will be in 2 years or even 5 years from now.